chrissexton/mungedb-aggregate/README.md

     * `DocumentSource` classes
       * DESIGN: We have implemented a `reset` method for all document sources so that we can reuse them against different streams of data
 	  * DESIGN: GroupDocumentSource stores copies of all unique _id's that it accumulates to dodge a javascript Stringify/Parse issue with dates
+  * **2.5 Matcher components**
+    * `ElementPath`
+	  * `getFieldDottedOrArray: ElementPath.getFieldDottedOrArray (was unattached function, now static function on ElementPath class)
+	  * `isAllDigits`: ElementPath.isAllDigits ( now static function )
+	  * `elementPath iteration`: This is now encapsulated inside the elementPath class as a static method.
+It needs an input function to check the item at the end of the path.
+	* `Status` return
+	  * Status objects are now generic objects having a 'code' property that is a string of the error code that mongo uses (e.g. {code:'OK'}).
+	  * StatusWith is now rolled into status as a result field. status.getValue() is now status.result
+	* `debugString`
+	  * debugString takes one argument 'level', as does debugAddSpace.
+Debug statements are printed to console.debug()
+    * `.get()`, `.release()`, and `.reset()` methods
+	  * All of these are for manual memory management, and are no longer necessary

 TODO